francopestilli/francopestilli/README.md

 # Sunday coding 🌱

-I am interested in Psychology, Neuroscience, Computer Science, Informatics, Data sharing and Data Science.
+I am interested in Psychology, Neuroscience, Machine Learning, Informatics, Data Sharing and Governance and Data science.
 I work in a University because I believe in science and education.
-I like to think that by teaching young minds how to think critically and how to use cutting edge tools, like coding and science, we can make the world a better place.
+I like to think that by teaching young minds how to think critically and how to use cutting edge tools and data, we can make the world a better place.
 It is not a simple task, but I believe we can improve society.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=francopestilli&show_icons=true&hide_border=true)